mattcen/tech-engagement/slides.md

 ## Who am I
 * Linux Systems Adminstrator/Developer
 * Scout Leader
-* Mapping Hobbyist
+* Evangelist and activist
-* Open source, privacy, security, and diversity advocate, and [Open Knowledge Australia ambassador (au.okfn.org)](http://au.okfn.org)
+  * Open source and transparency.
+[Open Knowledge Australia ambassador (au.okfn.org)](http://au.okfn.org)
+  * Online privacy and security
+  * Diversity

+Note:

+* Make computers do my bidding, with my software or others'
+* Work with youth, teach
+* Passionate about teaching openness etc.

 --
-## Talk purpose
+## Talk outline

-Note:

 * Explain the current state of technology engagement
-* Describe issues with this, particularly how we're not exercise technology's full potential
+* Describe issues with this, particularly how we're not exercising technology's full potential
-* Propose suggestions on how to work to fix this
+* Propose suggestions on how to fix this

 --
 ## The state of technology engagement

+### Where are we now?

 Note:

-So many people using tech these days, particularly youth, are almost exclusively consumers of the technology.
+* Everybody using tech (esp. youth) are consumers

-Aside from those of us specifically trained in Information Technology, Computer Science, etc., most people engage in technology to a very limited extent.
+* Aside from CS/IT, most don't engage tech's full potential

 ||
 ### Phones

-Note:

-Used for:

 * Communication
 * Scheduling